 The Company's policy is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company had accrued no amounts for interest and penalties related to income tax matters in the Company's consolidated balance sheets at December 31, 2016 and 2015.
+The Company had accrued no amounts for interest and penalties related to income tax matters in the Company's consolidated balance sheet at December 31, 2017 and 2016.